 I had decided to play in a women’s basketball league.
 It was my second time playing in this league and only my third time playing basketball in probably fifteen years.
 At first I didn’t think much of it, except that it wouldn’t be easy.
 Despite having earned a Division 1 basketball scholarship more than 25 years ago, I’m 47 years old and have had two back surgeries, so I don’t move as well as I used to.
 This night was a little different, the league organizer said my kids could play since they needed a few extra bodies.
 My older daughters who are 12 and 13 wanted to give it a try and my little one decided to watch.
 I was excited about them playing but hadn’t given it much more thought than that.
 Then suddenly, it hit me like a ton of bricks!
 As dread washed over me, I realized it was MY DAY OF RECKONING.

 I happened to glance over at the bleachers; my youngest was staring at me with an expression that I can still see perfectly.
 It was an odd expression that said: ok woman, you have spent countless hours preaching to us, vomiting sports proverbs and now for the first time ever, we get to see YOU PLAY.
 You better bring it!
 I felt my heart beating very fast.
 My palms started sweating and a knot was growing bigger in my stomach.
-I couldn’t help but think that if I couldn’t go hard or didn’t play well, or couldn’t push through inevitable discomfort, that they might not ever listen to another word I said!
+I couldn’t help but think that if I couldn’t go hard or didn’t play well, or couldn’t push through inevitable discomfort, that they will totally lose respect for me and would never again listen to anything I had to say!
 As my younger one looked on, the three of us took the court.
 I tried to collect myself, and my middle daughter said, “this is so cool to play together Mommy.” … Gulp!

 A week later a friend says, “I heard you are playing basketball in a women’s league.”
 I said, “yes, where did you hear that?”
 She said my youngest daughter had told her and had also mentioned, “My mom is the star!”
-I was embarrassed by the statement, but it also made me smile.
+I was embarrassed by the statement (and my star has fallen!), but it also made me smile.